MicrosoftDocs/visualstudio-docs/docs/ide/reference/generate-xml-documentation-comments.md

 - Visual Basic

-Visual Studio can help you document code elements such as classes and methods, by automatically generating the standard XML comment structure.
-XML comments can be processed into reference documentation by tools like [Sandcastle](https://www.microsoft.com/download/details.aspx?id=10526).
-You can also manually craft the comment block yourself, however this will take additional time and have lower accuracy.
+Visual Studio can help you document code elements such as classes and methods, by automatically generating the standard XML documentation comment structure.
+At compile time, you can generate an XML file that contains the documentation comments.
+The compiler-generated XML file can be distributed alongside your .NET assembly so that Visual Studio and other IDEs can use IntelliSense to show quick information about types and members.
+Additionally, the XML file can be run through tools like [DocFX](https://dotnet.github.io/docfx/) and [Sandcastle](https://www.microsoft.com/download/details.aspx?id=10526) to generate API reference websites.

 ## To insert XML comments for a code element